Student Resources, Support, and Wellbeing Policy

 • Adhere to legal obligations, including the Equality Act 2010, to provide reasonable adjustments

-• Employ a trained Student Wellbeing Team to assist students, staff, and the School community
+• Employ a trained Student Success Team to assist students, staff, and the School community

 • Assign Personal Academic Tutors (PATs) to support students with pastoral matters beyond learning